yatso/github-followers/README.md

 # Acknowledgments

-* This project was inspired by a coding challenge at sent over by Shipt
+This project was inspired by a coding challenge sent by Shipt